Kobayashi2501/navier-stokes-global-regularity/README.md

 - Role of VMHS, SYZ, and Langlands-type degenerations
 - Validation via numerical barcodes and shell decay

+This project is currently **being prepared for arXiv submission**.
+> 📨 If you are an active arXiv author and support the aims of this work,
+> we would greatly appreciate your endorsement for the initial upload.

 Feel free to contact us by [email](mailto:dollops2501@icloud.com) or contribute via
 [GitHub Issues](https://github.com/Kobayashi2501/Navier-Stokes-v5.0/issues)

 ---